sailpoint-oss/sailpoint-cli/cmd/workflow/create.md

 ==Example==
 ## File Paths:
 **Note:** File paths are relative to the current working directory, and only one workflow is allowed per file path.
-Multiple Workflows can be provided by specifying multiple file paths as arguments.
+Multiple workflows can be provided by specifying multiple file paths as arguments.

 ```bash
 sail workflow create -f {file-path}